Back to the blog

 Seasoning

-Remember that whatever you add to your vegetables may increase the calorie count, so be mindful of exactly what you’re using and its nutritional facts.
+Remember to be mindful of exactly what you’re using and its nutritional facts.

 That said, whatever you add to your vegetables is probably better than snacking on junk food.
 Seasonings can add flavor to anything, and vegetables are no exception.
 Go to your local grocery store and check out the seasoning section.
 You can go as simple as salt and pepper to something a little livelier, like cajun seasoning or garlic parmesan.